On The Spectrum Of Infinite Quantum Graphs: Introduction

 This paper is organised as follows: Section~\ref{sec:2} contains definitions of metric graphs, Sobolev spaces, and extensions of the Laplace operator.
-In Section~\ref{sec:embedding}, we provide criteria on discreteness or non-discreteness of the spectrum of these Laplacian extensions, beyond the one based on finite total length, which has been known since~\cite{Car00}.
-Another criterion for discreteness of the Friedrichs extension on infinite trees from~\cite{KosNic19} is shown not to generalise to the Neumann extension and a new Kolmogorov--Riesz-type criterion on discreteness of the spectrum is proved in Theorem~\ref{theo:duefel}.
-Subsection~\ref{H10yesH1not} puts these criteria to use by investigating the example of a parameter-dependent family $\Graph_\alpha$ (the \emph{diagonal combs}) on which the spectra of the Neumann extensions exhibit a noteworthy phase transition from purely discrete to nonempty essential spectrum, despite all having infinite total length -- a phenomenon which somewhat recalls Neumann Laplacians on (bounded) cusp domains but which has no parallels on domains of infinite volume.
+In Section~\ref{sec:embedding}, we provide criteria on discreteness or non-discreteness of the spectrum of these Laplacian extensions: our main contribution in this context is Theorem~\ref{theo:duefel}, a new Kolmogorov--Riesz-type criterion that, in particular, gives a sufficient and necessary condition for compactness of the embedding of Sobolev spaces over metric graphs $\Graph$ into the canonical $L^2$-space in terms of ``thinness'' of the periphery of the graph, measured by the $L^2$-norm of functions supported outside compact subgraphs of $\Graph$.
+Another criterion for discreteness of the Friedrichs extension on infinite trees from~\cite{KosNic19} is shown not to generalise to the Neumann extension.
+Subsection~\ref{H10yesH1not} puts these criteria to use by investigating a parameter-dependent family $\Graph_\alpha$ of metric graphs (the \emph{diagonal combs}) on which the spectra of the Neumann extensions exhibit a noteworthy phase transition from purely discrete to non-empty essential spectrum, despite all having infinite volume: a phenomenon which somewhat recalls Neumann Laplacians on (finite volume) cusp domains but which has no parallels on domains of infinite volume.
+To the best of our knowledge, Theorem~\ref{theo:duefel} is the first criterion able to identify this transition in the context of quantum graphs.
+Beyond quantum graphs, similar phenomena are elusive and have been discovered only recently: we mention e.g.\ the celebrated results about phase transition from pure point spectrum to absolute continuous spectrum for almost Mathieu operators, see~\cite{JitLiu18} and references therein.
+Weaker but comparable results were recently obtained in the context of metric graphs in \cite{KosNic21,KenMugTau24}.